STOCK ADMINISTRATION

 STOCK LEVELS

-This is the lowest quantity of stock which should be kept to safeguard (protect) sales against unforeseen delays in delivery or production
+1. Minimum stock level (also called buffer stock) – the lowest quantity of stock to safeguard sales against unforeseen delays in delivery or production.

 DETERMINATION OF MAXIMUM STOCK LEVEL

-The stock level can be determined by
+The stock level can be determined by:

 1. Financial capability of the business

-2. Storage capacity (space available)
+2. Storage capacity (available space)

 3. Cost of storage